Whangārei Heads: Geology

 The heads contain the remnants of a number of extinct volcanoes with the dominant rocks being andesite or dacite.
-They were formed between 16 to 22 million years ago during the early Miocene.
+They were formed between 16 and 22 million years ago during the early Miocene.
 They are part of a 50 km2 stratovolcano that extended to the Hen and Chickens Islands.

 History

 Gilbert Mair purchased the entire peninsula - everything south of a line running from McLeod Bay to the Pacific Coast, about 10000 acre – from the Māori chief Te Tao, in 1839.
 He intended to resell it to Captain Bernard, but the latter was lost with his ship.
 The chief Te Tirarau claimed compensation of three horses because his ancestor had had blood spilt on the land, but settled for two horses in 1844.
 The government review of the land purchase in 1844 awarded Mair only 414 acre, but Mair had sold his interest in the land to Logan Campbell.
 Campbell pursued his claim to the remainder of the land.

 A group of settlers from Nova Scotia, led by the Rev. Norman McLeod, settled at McLeod Bay in about 1855 although the ownership of the land had not been settled.
 In 1861, Campbell received the right to buy 1800 acre at 10/- an acre, and was granted 910 acre which he sold to the Nova Scotians.

+On 8 February 1907 a tugboat named Awarua, belonging to the Devonport Steam Ferry Company, struck an uncharted rock and sunk near the Whangārei Heads.
+She left for Kauri Mount to pick up logs to be delivered to Auckland.
+The ship was built in Blackwall, England in 1884 and weighed 159 tons.
+The crew all survived.